 Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence examined the relationship between Alternate ACCESS and Dynamic Learning Maps (DLM), a content assessment for students with the most significant cognitive disabilities used in several WIDA states.
 Findings from the study showed that the Alternate ACCESS overall composite proficiency level of P2 (Emerging) best indicates that a student will receive an At Target or Advanced performance level on DLM ELA, mathematics and science assessments (p.
 16).
 The study presented is interesting, however it appears DLM assigns performance levels against grade level standards, not a single standard across multiple grade levels.
 This is a reclassification study, not a standard setting study.
-Section 6.2 Summary Stater nent No additional evidence is requi red or X The following additional evice dence is needed/provide brief rationale: For Alternate ACCESS:
+Section 6.2 Summary Statement No additional evidence is required onX The following additional evidence For Alternate ACCESS: y sound method and process for setting ELP achievement st ge domain, and/or composite for which proficiency-level sco